ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 Once you have a namespace and an API token for each distribution server you want to use, you can distribute your collection by publishing it to Ansible Galaxy, Red Hat Automation Hub, or a privately hosted Automation Hub instance.
 You can use either the ``ansible-galaxy collection publish`` command or the distribution server (Galaxy, Automation Hub) itself.

 Each time you add features or make changes to your collection, you must publish a new version of the collection.

-.. _collection_versions:

-Collection versions
-^^^^^^^^^^^^^^^^^^^

-Each time you publish your collection, you create a new version.
-Once you publish a version of a collection, you cannot delete or modify that version.
-Ensure that everything looks okay before publishing.
-The only way to change a collection is to release a new version.
-The latest version of a collection (by highest version number) will be the version displayed everywhere in Galaxy or Automation Hub; however, users will still be able to download older versions.

-Collection versions use `Semantic Versioning <https://semver.org/>`_ for version numbers.
-Please read the official documentation for details and examples.
-In summary:

-* Increment major (for example: x in `x.y.z`) version number for an incompatible API change.
-* Increment minor (for example: y in `x.y.z`) version number for new functionality in a backwards compatible manner (for example new modules/plugins, parameters, return values).
-* Increment patch (for example: z in `x.y.z`) version number for backwards compatible bug fixes.
+For details on versioning, see :ref:`collection_versions`.

 .. _upload_collection_ansible_galaxy: